Upcoming Events

 The Lozano Long Division is committed to empowering international students by providing support services and fostering a welcoming campus community.
 Our goal is to create a welcoming and supportive environment that facilitates academic and personal success for all students.

-We serve students representing 44 countries, including Angola, Argentina, Australia, Bahamas, Bangladesh, Bolivia, Botswana, Brazil, Cameroon, Canada, Chile, Cote d’Ivoire (Ivory Coast), Denmark, Ecuador, Egypt, El Salvador, France, Germany, Ghana, Greece, Guatemala, Haiti, Honduras, Hungary, India, Ireland, Italy, Jamaica, Japan, Mexico, Montenegro, Nepal, Nigeria, Pakistan, Poland, Republic of Congo, Serbia, South Africa, Spain, Sweden, Ukraine, United Kingdom, and Vietnam.
+We serve students representing 34 countries, including Australia, Bangladesh, Brazil, Canada, Chile, Denmark, Ecuador, Egypt, Finland, France, Germany, Ghana, Guatemala, Hungary, Iceland, India, Ireland, Italy, Liberia, Mexico, Montenegro, Nepal, Netherlands, New Zealand, Nigeria, Republic of Congo, Serbia, South Africa, Spain, Sweden, Turkey, Ukraine, United Kingdom, and Vietnam.

 What’s up with Campus Climate?